nickbutcher/plaid/PRIVACY.md

 - Your **username**, **user id** & **avatar url** are stored to be presented in the UI later.

 This behavior is implemented [here](https://github.com/nickbutcher/plaid/blob/master/app/src/main/java/io/plaidapp/data/prefs/DesignerNewsPrefs.java).

-To ease login to Designer News, Plaid asks to read the accounts stored on your device, this is presented to you as requesting access to your contacts.
-This is solely used to auto-complete email addresses saved on your device, the app does not in fact read your contacts or send this information off-device.
-You can verify this behavior [here](https://github.com/nickbutcher/plaid/blob/master/app/src/main/java/io/plaidapp/ui/DesignerNewsLogin.java).